A leading faculty of liberal arts for social innovation development in the GMS region.

 It later extended its mission and increased its working capacity to include producing graduates in the Departments of Humanities and Social Sciences especially in the needed majors, fostering research projects, providing academic services to local communities, and preserving culture and arts.
 On December 27, 1999, which was during the eighth Higher Education Development Plan (1997 – 2001), the Institute was elevated to a faculty and renamed the Faculty of Liberal Arts.
 The faculty welcomed its first class of English and Communication undergraduates in 1999 and Tourism in 2000.

 The Faculty of Liberal Arts is located on the main campus of Ubon Ratchathani University in Ban Sri Kai Sub-district, Warinchamrab District, Ubon Ratchathani.
 It provides services in two buildings: the LA and the ILC.
 The LA building, the newer of the two, has four floors.
-Located on the first floor are the administrative offices comprising of the Offices of Secretary, Finance, Administration, Personnel, Planning and Development, Academic Affairs, Student Affairs, Public Relations, Office Supplies, Building and Facilities Maintenance, Printing and Copying, and Vehicles.
-Also on this floor are the offices of the administrative board and some of the faculty offices.
-At the entrance of the building is the LA theatre, which has a seating capacity of 400.
-On the second floor is the Self-Access Learning Center (SAC).
-The third and the fourth floors have classrooms and faculty offices, respectively.
-The ILC building, formerly the Institute of Language and Culture building, has three floors.
-Located on the first floor are the Mekong Sub-Region Social Research Center, the UBU Travel Together, which is the practical training center for Tourism students, and the Student Union.
-On the second floor are two language-learning rooms, media room, and graduate student study study room.
-The third floor has a seminar room that has a capacity of 70 people.
+At the entrance of the building is the LA theater, with seating capacity of 400.
+Located on the first floor are the administrative offices and some of the faculty offices.
+On the second floor are the Self-Access Learning Center (SAC) and Mekong Sub-region Social Research Center (MSSRC).
+The third and the fourth floors house classrooms and faculty offices, respectively.
+The ILC building, formerly the Institute of Language and Culture building, has three floors with classrooms, faculty offices, and media room.

 Mission and Goals